astreum/whitepaper/README.md

 Reactor allows for Private & Public Computations.

-Private Computations have restrictions on users allowed to call functions and run obfuscated to keep code private.

 Public Computations run on functions stored on Nebula and can be called by anyone.

+Private Computations are based off confidential computing to allow users to use private data and protect software ip on the protocol while allowing for open and restricted access to calls.

 *research in progress